 These instructions apply only to Physician’s Assistants.

 - If you are an Advanced Practice Registered Nurse, click Controlled Substances Registration - Advanced Practice Registered Nurse.

-- If you are a healthcare practitioner other than a Physician’s Assistant or Advanced Practice Registered Nurse, click Controlled Substances Registration - Practitioners.
+- If you are a healthcare practitioner other than a Physician’s Assistant, Advanced Practice Registered Nurse, or Optometrist, click Controlled Substances Registration - Practitioners.

 - You must hold a Delaware Physician Assistant (PA) license with prescriptive authority before your application for controlled substance registration (CSR) will be processed.